Challenges for $\Lambda$CDM: An update: Other Tensions - Curiosities

 The alignment of low multipoles indicates the existence of a preferred direction in the CMB temperature anisotropy.
-Furthermore possible relation between the quadrupole-octopole alignment and the dipolar asymmetry has been investigated by Refs. \cite{Hoftuft:2009rq,Gordon:2006ag}.
+Furthermore possible relation between the quadrupole-octopole alignment and the dipolar asymmetry has been investigated by \citet{Hoftuft:2009rq,Gordon:2006ag}.
 A negligible relation between these anomalies was reported.
-However the analysis of Ref. \cite{Marcos-Caballero:2019jqj} has shown that a particular dipolar modulation including the scale dependence may be connected with the quadrupole-octopole alignment.
+However the analysis by \citet{Marcos-Caballero:2019jqj} has shown that a particular dipolar modulation including the scale dependence may be connected with the quadrupole-octopole alignment.